Just Like Fire

-"Just Like Fire" is a song recorded by American singer Pink for the soundtrack to the 2016 film, Alice Through the Looking Glass.
-Pink co-wrote the song with Max Martin, Shellback, and Oscar Holter, who all serve as producers on the track.
+"Just Like Fire" is a song recorded by American singer Pink for the soundtrack to the 2016 film Alice Through the Looking Glass.
+It was written by Pink along with Max Martin, Shellback, and Oscar Holter, who all serve as producers on the track.
 The song was released to digital retailers through RCA Records on April 15, 2016, and was serviced to American adult pop radio through RCA and Walt Disney Records on April 18, 2016.

 Upon its release, "Just Like Fire" debuted in the top 50 on multiple international singles charts, and has peaked in the top 10 in the United States.
 In Australia, it reached number one in its second week and has also been certified four Platinum by ARIA.

-It was nominated for the Grammy Award for Best Song Written for Visual Media.
+It was nominated for the Grammy Award for Best Song Written for Visual Media at the 59th awards ceremony Awards but lost to Justin Timberlake's "Can't Stop the Feeling!"
+(2016), also produced by Martin and Shellback.

 Composition

 "Just Like Fire" was written by Pink, Max Martin, Shellback, and Oscar Holter.
 The trio was also responsible for the song's production.
 The song has been praised for maintaining Pink's signature sound, but also covering new ground stylistically, including a rap-style breakdown.
 In an interview with People, Pink claimed that her daughter was the inspiration for the track.
 The song marks the first occasion that the singer has written an original song for a live action feature film.

 The song has a running time of 3 minutes and 35 seconds and is performed in the key of E minor with a tempo of 82 beats per minute in common time.
 It follows a chord progression of Em–G–C–Am, and Pink's vocals span from E3 to G5.